N.I.L.E. Success | When Raising Cattle is Second Nature

 Blog by Kimberly Lowry, Fay Ranches Broker, Montana

-For Lowry who was born and raised on a ranch, raising cattle is second nature.
-Starting at a young age helping to care for the cattle raised by her family she began showing competing in both jackpot shows and 4H fair.
-Enjoying the exhibition she set bigger and bigger goals including showing at a National level at the N.I.L.E.
+For Lowry, who was born and raised on a ranch, raising cattle is second nature.
+Starting at a young age helping to care for the cattle raised by her family, she began showing competing in both jackpot shows and the 4H fair.
+Enjoying the exhibition, she set bigger and bigger goals, including showing at a National level at the N.I.L.E.
 Northern International Livestock Exposition, Arizona Nationals Livestock Show, and National Western Stock Show.
 Developing a passion for livestock at a young age, Lowry aspires to build her own cow herd to raise high-quality cattle that can serve as both productive members of her cowherd and also produce competitive show prospects as well.

 While working to select her heifer from Currant Creek Angus and Gary and Phyllis Eliasson, Lowry looked for a heifer that was sound traveling, deep ribbed, and feminine and could also be competitive throughout her merit heifer project, and that would allow her to build a successful breeding program for years to come.
 Lowry was thrilled to learn that the heifer she selected was a granddaughter out of the highly productive Angus bull OCC Emblazon.
 Of the program, Lowry said, “Receiving a heifer from Currant Creek Angus was very exciting, and having this heifer to build my own registered herd from is a huge honor.
 I am so grateful for the NILE Merit Heifer program and my donors Gary and Phyllis Eliasson for the gift of a beautiful registered Angus heifer!”

 If interested in learning more about the recipients, the ranches who have served as generous donors of heifers with this program, or to become a donor for this extraordinary program, check out the NILE website!